One of the greatest values of mentors is the ability to see ahead what others cannot see and to help them navigate a course to their destination.

 Discover the 7 most common causes of low user growth and get on top of your product's profitability with an in-depth look at optimising your app conversion rate.

 And get the full picture with our guide to the optimal app development process, the 9 vital things you need to know even before you start developing an app and what you need to build an app development team.
-As well as why you need design thinking in finance.
+As well as why you need design thinking in finance and the ultimate design thinking principles for UX.